Teacher Education – Admission Requirements

 To teach a specific subject in middle school or high school, you must complete a bachelor’s degree in the subject you choose.
 In addition to the classes for your declared major, you must complete core professional education coursework within the College of Education to earn teacher certification in a particular subject.

 * Please consult the WSU General Catalog for course planning.
-You must meet the requirements as outlined in the catalog in order to graduate.
+You must meet the requirements outlined in the catalog in order to graduate.

 Please email any questions to beateacher@wsu.edu.